padus/ecowitt/readme.md

 ### Installation Instructions

-#### Ecowitt WS View:
+#### Ecowitt WS View Mobile App:

 1. Make sure all your sensors are properly registered:

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D01.png" width="300" height="600">

-2.  <span>Setup a local/customized weather service as follow (replacing hostname/IP with your own):
+2.  <span>Setup a local/customized weather service, a scheduled push of data from the EcoWitt Gateway to the Hubitat Elevation Hub.
+Make sure the Protocol Type is EcoWitt, the Server IP / Hostname is the address of your HE Hub, the path is /data, and the port is 39501.
+Set the refresh frequency as you wish, 60 seconds or above is recommended.

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D02.png" width="300" height="600">

 #### Hubitat:

-1. If the Ecowitt Gateway has been setup correctly, every 5 minutes, you should see the following warning in the Hubitat system log:
+1. If the Ecowitt Gateway has been setup correctly, every time the scheduled data push occurs, you should see the following warning in the Hubitat system log:

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D03.png">

     That's because this driver has not been installed yet and the hub has nowhere to forward the gateway data to.

+2. There are two options for installing the EcoWitt Gateway drivers, the preferred method is to use the Community developed [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016), searching for the keyword "EcoWitt".

+    Alternatively, the drivers can be manually installed under the Drivers Code section of the HE web front-end, using the links below.

-2. In "Drivers Code" add the Ecowitt [WiFi Gateway](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_gateway.groovy) and [RF Sensor](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_sensor.groovy) drivers:
+    In "Drivers Code" add the Ecowitt [WiFi Gateway](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_gateway.groovy) and [RF Sensor](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_sensor.groovy) drivers:

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D04.png">